gikeymarcia/mydot/README.md

     ```

     _protip:_ You can use all your regular git commands, including aliases, when
-    calling `d. git`
+    calling `mydot git`

 4. **Feel the power** with `mydot` (and the pre-installed alias `d.`)

     ```bash
-    d. -e       # choose file(s) to open in $EDITOR
+    d. -e           # modify tracked files in your $EDITOR (tab in fzf for multiselect)
-    d. -a       # choose modified files to add file(s) to staging area
+    d. -a           # choose which modified files to stage for commit
+    d. git commit   # commit changes

+    d. -g "EDITOR"  # find all files with lines containing the string EDITOR
+                    # works with regex too! e.g, EDITOR$ something.*var ^$

-    d. -r       # select an executable file to run
+    d. -r           # run any executable script in your dotfiles repo
-    d. -g       # grep through tracked dotfiles and open from matches
     d. -s           # see the state of your repo
     d. -l           # list all files under version control

     d. --export     # make a tarball of your dotfiles + bare git repo
     d. --clip       # put file paths into the clipboard